-When looking at the numbers of revenue, profit and business unit statements of Amazon we will find an interesting trend.
-The Net-Profit margin of the product platform amazon.com are minimal.
+When looking at the numbers of revenue, profit, and business unit statements of Amazon we will find an interesting trend.
+The Net-Profit margin of the product platform amazon.com is minimal.
 The growing share of services in their ecosystem is driving their profit growth and made them one of the most profitable companies in the world.
 Amazon is great at capturing the attention of the customer and using this to offer their services at different stages of the customer journey.

 What can I do? – Building a platform and content is not easy